Sick-Day Guidelines for People With DiabetesSkip to the navigation

 When you are sick, your body reacts by releasing hormones to fight infection.
 But these hormones raise blood sugar levels and at the same time make it more difficult for insulin to lower blood sugar.
 When you have diabetes, even a minor illness can lead to dangerously high blood sugar.
 This may cause life-threatening complications, such as diabetic ketoacidosis or a hyperosmolar state.

-Work with your doctor to make a sick-day plan for you or your child with diabetes.
+Work with your doctor or diabetes educator to make a sick-day plan for you or your child who has diabetes.
 Discuss your target blood sugar goal during an illness, how you should adjust your insulin dose and timing (if you take insulin), and when you need to contact your doctor for help.
-Also, make sure you know how often to check blood sugar and urine ketone levels.
+Also, make sure you know how often to check your blood sugar and your ketone levels.
 Keep your plan in a convenient place, and include contact information in case you need to reach your doctor at night or on the weekends.

 Here are some general sick-day guidelines:

 - Continue taking your diabetes medicine even if you are vomiting and having trouble eating or drinking.
 Your blood sugar may continue to rise because of your illness.
 If you cannot take your medicines, call your doctor and discuss whether you need to adjust your insulin dose or other medicine.

 - Try to eat your normal types and amounts of food and to drink

 extra fluids.
 Ask your doctor how often and how much you should eat and drink when you are sick.

 - If your blood sugar level is higher than the blood sugar level your doctor recommends, for example, 240 mg/dL, drink extra liquids that do not contain sugar, such as water or sugar-free cola.